Nottingham City Homes has pioneered the Energiesprong approach in the UK, transforming 60 homes into warmer, more desirable places to live

 The pilot scheme comprised 10 homes (a mix of terraces and bungalows) in Sneinton, on the edge of a city centre regeneration area.

 While they were well located and had a great community, these concrete cross wall properties were freezing cold and tenants said external walls felt as though they moved when they leant on them!

-The bungalows sit almost below the houses, which have an undercroft area to walk beneath.
-The design of the houses is very inefficient, with an unheated garage space under the living room, and the undercroft below the kitchen.
+The design of the houses was very inefficient, with an unheated garage space under the living room, and an undercroft below the kitchen.
 This made both main living rooms particularly cold.
-The houses are long and narrow with internal stair cases, and therefore have very minimal natural light in the main stair.
-After the retrofit the indoor climate of the demonstrators is comfortable and a light tube brings in light.
+The houses were also deep and narrow with internal staircases, and therefore had very minimal natural light in the main stairwell.

 The Energiesprong solution was procured based on a fixed price, evaluating instead the whole life cost and the design quality.
-The tenants were involved in developing the design brief, which means that the solution provider was able to include small additional items which made a big difference to the tenants’ lives, such as the light tubes making stairs brighter and outside taps for watering plants.
+The tenants were involved in developing the design brief, which means that the solution provider was able to include small additional items which made a big difference to the tenants’ lives, such as the light tubes making stairs brighter, outside taps for watering plants and a doorbell.